How to Write a Strong Methodology Section in AI Research

 Common Methodological Issues to Avoid

-Clarity, transparency, and logical structure are more valuable than unnecessary complexity.
+Clarity, transparency, and logical structure are more important than unnecessary complexity.

 Final Recommendations